 - Lost earning capacity – You could suffer a permanent injury that limits your mobility or causes other limitations that affect your ability to work in the same capacity you did before the crash.
 You may even be forced to switch jobs or work in a different field.
 If this happens, an Albany personal injury lawyer may be able to obtain compensation for the loss of earning capacity.

 Sometimes filing a lawsuit is your only option for obtaining compensation, such as when the other driver lacks insurance coverage or your attorney is unable to obtain a fair settlement from the insurance company.

-This is one of the reasons it is to your advantage to have an experienced, knowledgeable motorcycle accident attorney in Albany during the legal process.
+This is one of the reasons it is to your advantage to have an experienced, knowledgeable Albany motorcycle accident attorney during the legal process.
 A lawyer with courtroom experience will not be tempted to accept an unfair settlement offer from the insurance company because he or she will be prepared to go to court.

 We understand going to court makes people anxious, and that is why we can manage every aspect of this process.
 We will keep you informed about what to expect and what we need from you to help build your case.

 It is extremely important to contact an attorney as soon as possible.
 Georgia's statute of limitations for personal injury lawsuits, such as motorcycle accident lawsuits, is two years from the date of the crash.
 This means you will lose the right to file a lawsuit after two years have passed from the date of the accident.

 Part of those two years might be spent pursuing insurance compensation.
 However, the statute of limitations will still be running while we are doing this.
 If your claim is unsuccessful, you may have much less than two years to file a lawsuit before the statute of limitations expires.

 Our trusted Albany motorcycle accident attorneys understand this and will be prepared to file a lawsuit while we are pursuing insurance compensation.

 Schedule a free legal consultation to find out the other ways we can help you after an accident.